Likelihood ratio test for structural changes in factor models: Appendix

 {\bf Proof of Theorem \ref{thm power}:}

-(i) Without loss of generality, we consider the case where $B$ is singular with $\mathrm{rank}(B)=r_{1}$ and $C$ is nonsingular under the alternative.
-Given the additional Assumption \ref{eig bound}, it follows that
+(i) Without loss of generality, we consider the case in which $B$ is singular with $\mathrm{rank}(B)=r_{1}$ and $C$ is nonsingular under the alternative.
+Given Assumption \ref{eig bound}, it follows that

 for $j=r_{1}+1,...,r$ by Proposition 1 of DBH (2022) for some $c>0$.
-Also for $k=T_{1}$ and $j=1,...,r_{1}$ we have, as $N,T\rightarrow \infty$, by (\ref{eq:delta_NT_uniform}) and Assumption \ref{factors}.
+In addition, for $k=T_{1}$ and $j=1,...,r_{1}$ we have, as $N,T\rightarrow \infty$, by (\ref{eq:delta_NT_uniform}) and Assumption \ref{factors}.
 Thus, for $k=T_{1}$ where $T_{1}/T\to\pi_{1}$ and the second line follows from (\ref{eq:dbh prop1}).
-Also, we have Note that the RHS of (\ref{eq:hat_Sig2}) is positive definite as $C$ is nonsingular, so is also dominated by the leading term in (\ref{eq:klog(Sig1)}).
+In addition, we have The RHS of (\ref{eq:hat_Sig2}) is positive definite because $C$ is nonsingular, so is also dominated by the leading term in (\ref{eq:klog(Sig1)}).
 This completes the proof for part (i).